History of the United States (1865–1917): Reconstruction era

 U.S. Representative Thaddeus Stevens was one of the major policymakers regarding Reconstruction, and obtained a House vote of impeachment against President Andrew Johnson.
 Hans Trefousse, his leading biographer, concludes that Stevens "was one of the most influential representatives ever to serve in Congress.
 [He dominated] the House with his wit, knowledge of parliamentary law, and sheer willpower, even though he was often unable to prevail."

 Reconstruction ended at different times in each state, the last in 1877, when Republican Rutherford B. Hayes won the contentious presidential election of 1876 over his opponent, Samuel J. Tilden.
 To deal with disputed electoral votes, Congress set up an Electoral Commission.
 It awarded the disputed votes to Hayes.
 The white South accepted the "Compromise of 1877" knowing that Hayes proposed to end Army control over the remaining three state governments in Republican hands.
 White Northerners accepted that the Civil War was over and that Southern whites posed no threat to the nation.

 The end of Reconstruction marked the end of the brief period of civil rights and civil liberties for African Americans in the South, where most lived.
 Reconstruction caused permanent resentment, distrust, and cynicism among white Southerners toward the federal government, and helped create the "Solid South," which typically voted for the (then-)socially conservative Democrats for all local, state, and national offices.
-White supremacists created a segregated society through "Jim Crow Laws" that made blacks second-class citizens with very little political power or public voice.
+White supremacists created a segregated society through "Jim Crow Laws" that made black people second-class citizens with very little political power or public voice.
 The white elites (called the "Redeemers"—the southern wing of the "Bourbon Democrats") were in firm political and economic control of the south until the rise of the Populist movement in the 1890s.
-Local law enforcement was weak in rural areas, allowing outraged mobs to use lynching to redress alleged-but-often-unproven crimes charged to blacks.
+Local law enforcement was weak in rural areas, allowing outraged mobs to use lynching to redress alleged-but-often-unproven crimes charged to black people.

 Historians' interpretations of the Radical Republicans have dramatically shifted over the years, from the pre-1950 view of them as tools of big business motivated by partisanship and hatred of the white South, to the perspective of the neoabolitionists of the 1950s and afterwards, who applauded their efforts to give equal rights to the freed slaves.

 In the South itself the interpretation of the tumultuous 1860s differed sharply by race.
 Americans often interpreted great events in religious terms.
 Historian Wilson Fallin contrasts the interpretation of Civil War and Reconstruction in white versus black using Baptist sermons in Alabama.
 White preachers expressed the view that: